Ficko05/A3-MP-API/README.md

 # Running the services
 The services are implemented in separate projects.
 Thus each service has to be started individually on it's own port.
+The ports required is 8060, 8082 and 8099.

-Requires port 8080-808? are not in use.
+Each service needs to be started individually.

 # SOAP server/client
 A simple POC of soap client/server in Java, using the classes of the semester.